danmayer/coverband/README.md

 By adding any files above you will get reporting on those files as part of your coverage runtime report.

+### Collecting Gem / Library Usage

+By default Coverband has assumed you are trying to track your application code usage not all the supporting framework and library (Gems) code usage.
+There has been some good points and reasons folks want to track library usage, for example to find out which Gems they aren't actually using in production.
+See some of the discussion on [issue 21](https://github.com/danmayer/coverband/issues/21).

+* Using the Tracepoint Collector
+   * just make sure to set `Coverband.configuration.include_gems = true` in your config options
+   * note by tracking all the additional usage this can have significant performance impacts of the Tracepoint implementation
+* Using the Coverage Collector
+   * use the `safe_reload_files` feature to add the path of all gem files you wish to track
+   * --- or ---
+   * ensure you call `Coverband.start` before loading all your gems
+      * while possible this is currently hard as Rails and most environments load your whole Gemfile
+      * looking for an improve and easier way to support this.

 ### Verbose Debug / Development Mode

 Note: To debug issues getting coverband working.
 I recommend running in development mode, by turning verbose logging on `config.verbose = true` and passing in the Rails.logger `config.logger = Rails.logger` to the Coverband config.
 This makes it easy to follow in development mode.
 Be careful to not leave these on in production as they will affect performance.